Virtually-Retro/SoundManager/README.md

 get_sound_id_by_name( filename: String ) -> int:

     Returns the unique ID of the loaded sound.
+    Returns -1 if the filename was not found

 get_sound_status( ID: Int ) -> Int:

     Used to get the status of the audio stream.
+    -1 = Error, reading stream or stream not found
     0 = Stopped
     1 = Playing
     2 = Paused